 Address: 4220 East Madison, Seattle, WA 98112— Get directions

 Hours of operation: Sun.: 10AM - 10PM, Mon. - Thu.: 11AM - 10PM, Fri.
 11AM - 11PM, Sat.: 10AM - 11PM

-MagoGuide Rating: 3 stars out of 5
+MagoGuide Rating: 3

 Lucullus does not do chains, but every once in a while (OK twice and counting in Seattle) there is the exception that serves to prove the rule and keep him semi-humble.
 Cactus is a local Seattle Mexican chain with five locations.
 Fulvia and Lucullus hiked out to their Madison Park restaurant, building up a towering appetite with an extended ramble through the lovely Washington Park Arboretum with its soaring Sequoias and beautiful vistas of Lake Washington’s Union Bay.

 The funky interior did not disappoint with bizarre wall and suspended mobile “art”, bright primary colors everywhere and zebra backed chairs.
 Our wait chic was young, pretty, and way too perky in a really good sort of way.
 She asked us if we had been to Cactus before and when we said that we had not, she seemed very excited about the prospect of introducing us to the establishment’s cuisine.

 “It’s just a chain for Addephagia’s sake,” muttered Lucullus under his breath as she maneuvered her pulchritude away from our table with the drink orders, but his Mexican Lemonade quickly turned his attitude around.
 Made with freshly squeezed lemon juice, sparkling water, cilantro and jalapeño chile, it was refreshingly sour and barely sweetened–best lemonade ever.
 Fulvia declared her ice tea the best she had had in a long time outside the deep south.